How to Get an Accurate Car Insurance Estimate Before You Buy

 Driving Record & Claims History

 Your driving record is one of the biggest levers on your premium.
-A single at-fault accident can raise your rate by 20–50%, and that surcharge can follow you for 3 to 5 years.
-A DUI conviction can double or even triple what you pay.
+A single at-fault accident raises your rate by an average of 43% — translating to roughly $800–$1,200 per year in added costs.
+A DUI conviction is far more damaging: nationally, drivers with a single DUI pay an average annual premium of $5,106 — approximately 94% more than drivers with clean records.
+That surcharge can follow you for 3 to 10 years depending on your state and insurer.
 Insurers pull your Motor Vehicle Record (MVR) and claims history during underwriting — which is why your estimate and final quote may differ if you underreported incidents.
 Learn more about what affects car insurance rates in detail.

 Credit Score

 In most U.S. states, insurers use a credit-based insurance score — which is separate from your FICO score — to predict the likelihood of filing a claim.
-Poor credit can increase your premium by 50–100% compared to a driver with excellent credit.
+The impact can be dramatic: drivers with poor credit can pay 98–105% more for full coverage than those with excellent credit, translating to $2,000+ in extra annual premiums in many cases.
 A handful of states, including California, Hawaii, Massachusetts, and Michigan, have banned this practice entirely.
+Learn how your credit score affects car insurance and what you can do about it.

 Vehicle Type & Safety Features